Trains from Germany to Switzerland

 How to get the cheapest tickets

 - There are a few night trains.
 Those tickets might be cheaper but the trip generally takes longer.
 These trains are not available on all routes;

 - Check if there are promotions;

 - If you have a Swiss rail pass, you only need a ticket to the Swiss border: usually that's Basel Bad Bf (or Basel SBB) or Schaffhausen.
-For example: with a Swiss Travel Pass, you do not need a full ticket from Berlin to Zurich, because the leg from Basel to Zurich is covered by the pass.
+For example: with a Swiss Travel Pass, you do not need a full ticket all the way from Berlin to Zurich, because the leg from Basel to Zurich is covered by the pass.
 A ticket to Basel is sufficient;

 - If you have a rail pass that covers both Germany and Switzerland, you don't need a ticket at all.
 You just need a seat reservation.